Skip to Main Content Skip to Main Navigation

 Quoting, Paraphrasing & Summarizing

-This workshop offers a review of quoting, paraphrasing and summarizing, essential tools for research-based writing.
-We'll address how careful use of these tools helps us to avoid plagiarism.
+This workshop reviews how to incorporate souces into your paper by summarizing, paraphrasing, and providing direct quotations.
+We'll address how careful use of these mthods helps us to avoid plagiarism.
 Registration required.
 Click desired date to sign up.
 Location: online.
+Sign up (select the workshops you wish to attend)

 Citation Basics

-This 90-minute workshop (not a series) provides an overview of citation basics, including when and how to cite sources in your paper.
-APA focus but we'll address MLA as well.
+Overview of citation basics, including when and how to cite sources in your paper.
+APA focus.
 Registration required.
 Click desired date to sign up.
 Location: online.
+Sign up (select the workshops you wish to attend)

 Effective Writing